We are offering 10X Genomics, SPLit-Seq & plate-based single-cell sequencing services. Please see the bottom of the page

 The 10X GEX Single-Cell libraries are most economically sequenced on the Illumina NovaSeq 6000 with paired-end reads.
 (The assay requires at least a 26 cycle forward read, an 8 bp index read, and a 98 cycle reverse read).

 - For the most applications an average of 50,000 reads per cell should be sequenced (for cell types with complex transcriptomes).
 For isolated nuclei 25,000 reads each are recommended,

 - It is possible to work with cryo-preserved cells and methanol fixed, enabling safe sample shipping and batching.

 - The cell size limit is comparatively high.
 Cells can have a diameter of up to 50 µm.

 - In addition to cell suspension samples also nuclei suspensions can be studied, enabling the analyses of brain tissues.

-- An add-on kit now allows tagging and pooling of human cell samples before 10X library prep potentially reducing the costs significantly.
-This also allows super-loading of a 10X chip channel (with up to 40,000 cells).
-Similar kits for mouse and rat samples are in preparation.
+- An add-on kit now allows tagging and pooling of human, mouse, and rat cell samples before 10X library prep potentially reducing the costs significantly.
+This also allows super-loading of a 10X chip channel (with up to 20,000 cells, not supported by 10X Genomics).

 - For information regarding sample preparation, please refer to the 10X cell preparation guide.

 - See the cell-suspension calculator to determine the correct cell numbers and for more information about the workflow.